ecmwf/odc/docs/content/implementation/first-steps.rst

       .. note::

-         Make sure to reference the linked libraries when compiling:
+         Make sure to reference the linked library when compiling:

          .. code-block:: shell